+COMMAND RATE

+ТҮРЕ Set/Get

-COMMAND RATE ТҮРЕ Set/Get DESCRIPTION Sets the scan rate of the MPS, or retrieves the current setting.
+DESCRIPTION Sets the scan rate of the MPS, or retrieves the current setting.
 This value is expressed in Hertz (Hz) or samples per channel per second.

 The MPS uses internal averaging for rate settings less than 500 (Hz).
 This means that the MPS will take X amount of samples and average these values before outputting a single pressure value in the data packet.
 When RATE is greater than or equal to 500, AVG will always be 1 (no averaging).
 The internal AD Rate will be equal to the set RATE.

-When RATE is less than 500, the internal AD rate and number of averages can be calculated using the following equations: AVG = ceil (500 / RATE) ADrate = RATE × AVG where ceil(x) finds the next integer greater than x SYNTAX SET RATE <rate></rate> Where <rate> is the number of samples per seconds for all channels in Hz (sample/channel/ second)</rate> RETURNS Prompt when ready to accept a new command EXAMPLE SET RATE 50 > DEFAULT 1 RANGE <.25 to 1000>
+When RATE is less than 500, the internal AD rate and number of averages can be calculated using the following equations: AVG = ceil (500 / RATE) ADrate = RATE × AVG

+where ceil(x) finds the next integer greater than x

+SYNTAX SET RATE <rate></rate>

+second)

+RETURNS Prompt when ready to accept a new command

+EXAMPLE SET RATE 50 >

+DEFAULT 1

+RANGE <.25 to 2500>

+NOTES See Appendix C, Table 1 for max rate settings per configuration.